 Depending on the design of the kettle, the type of raw materials to make it can vary.
 This depends on the quality of the kettle.

-Over long periods of use, i.e a few years these heating element are susceptible to burning out.
-It usually cannot be replace and in these instances are new kettle is usually bought.
+Over long periods of use, i.e a few years these heating elements are susceptible to burning out.
+It usually cannot be replaced and in these instances are new kettle is usually bought.

 What were kettles originally made of?

 The tea kettle's origins can be traced back to the cooking kettle that was placed on an iron post in the cooking fire.
 An external metal hook was turned to move the kettle directly over the fire, and a makeshift tilting process helped to pour water from the kettle.

 Originally, kettles were made of iron, one of the first metals to be mined and processed.

 I found the following extract from MadeHow:

 In Japan, the iron cooking kettle became a small, rounded bowl with two short arms or loops (one on either side of the bowl) for pulling it off the hearth and a lid.
 A classic example of a bowl-type iron kettle dates from 1517.
 As methods of casting iron became more sophisticated, the outsides of these kettles were decorated, and the two arms became a spout and better handle.
 Iron casters who made tea kettles were highly respected.